The Kennel Club

-The Kennel Club (KC) is the official kennel club of the United Kingdom.
+The Royal Kennel Club (KC) is the official kennel club of the United Kingdom.
 It is the oldest recognised kennel club in the world.
 Its role is to oversee various canine activities including dog shows, dog agility and working trials.
 It also operates the national register of pedigree dogs in the United Kingdom and acts as a lobby group on issues involving dogs in the UK.
-Its headquarters are on Clarges Street in Mayfair, London, with business offices in Aylesbury.
+To celebrate its 150th anniversary on 5 April 2023, King Charles III confirmed the club with a 'royal' prefix.